HarshitJain28/ExpenseTracker/README.md

 <div><br><div>

 An app that allows you to keep track of your expenses.
 You can add your expenditures and even delete them.
-The app will give you a bar chart with each day having the calculated percentage of total expenses spent in the last week.
+The app will give you a bar chart with each day having the calculated percentage of the total expenses spent in the last week.

 ## Screenshots